Note

 - For more information on the auto-upgrade feature and version support policy, review the Upgrade Agents guidance and the extensions management design area.

 Extensions also require updates in your cluster.
-For any extension installed on your cluster, we recommend that you leave the default behavior to automatically upgrade the extension minor version enabled during provisioning.
-For major version upgrades, a migration path is documented to move to the extension major release.
+For any extension installed on your cluster, we recommend leaving automatic minor version upgrades enabled during provisioning (the default).
+For major version upgrades, documentation provides a migration path to the extension major release.

 - For more information, review the Extensions management critical design area.